 In 2012, Back to the Bricks® unveiled the first of several commemorative statues of important automotive pioneers.
 Life-size bronze replicas of David Buick, William C. (Billy) Durant, Louis Chevrolet, and Albert Champion stand proudly on the GM Automotive Pioneer Plaza in Downtown Flint.

-In 2012, Back to the Bricks unveiled the first of several commemorative statues of important automotive pioneers.
-Life-size bronze replicas of David Buick, William C. (Billy) Durant, Louis Chevrolet, and Albert Champion stand proudly in GM Automotive Pioneer Plaza in downtown Flint.
 Statues of Walter P. Chrysler and Charles W. Nash welcome visitors in the baggage claim area at Bishop Airport.
-A statue of Otto P. Graff stands at the corner of Court and Saginaw Street near the site of his early dealership.
-A bronze replica of Charles Stewart Mott, local philanthropist, will soon grace the campus of the college that bears his name.
-These statues, created by local artist Joe Rundell, celebrate key leaders in business, industry, and labor whose vision, ingenuity, and determination became an integral part of the heritage and culture of the "Vehicle City."
-The Statue Project plans to honor other historic figures from the automotive industry in the future.
+Otto P. Graff stands at the corner of Court and Saginaw Street near the site of his early dealership.
+In addition, the newest statue is a bronze replica of Charles Stewart Mott, local philanthropist, outside the library on the campus of the college that bears his name.